Barry Bonds: Post-playing career

 On December 15, 2011, Bonds was sentenced to 30 days of house arrest, two years of probation and 250 hours of community service, for an obstruction of justice conviction stemming from a grand jury appearance in 2003.
 However, U.S. District Judge Susan Illston then delayed the sentence pending an appeal.
 In 2013 his conviction was upheld on appeal by a three judge panel of the United States Court of Appeals for the Ninth Circuit.
 However, the full court later granted Bonds an en banc rehearing, and on April 22, 2015, an 11-judge panel of the Ninth Circuit voted 10–1 that his testimony was not obstruction.

-On February 22, 2014, news broke that Bonds would be a roving spring training instructor for the Giants, which he began serving on March 10, 2014 for seven days at Scottsdale Stadium.
+On February 22, 2014, news broke that Bonds would be a roving spring training instructor for the Giants, which he began serving on March 10, 2014, for seven days at Scottsdale Stadium.
 The Giants won the 2014 World Series and he received a World Series ring for his contributions.
 On February 8, 2015, Bonds was elected to the Bay Area Sports Hall of Fame and he was enshrined on May 11, 2015.
-On March 21, 2017, Bonds rejoined the Giants as a special advisor to the CEO.
+On March 21, 2017, Bonds rejoined the Giants as a Special Advisor to the CEO.
 On July 8, 2017, Bonds was added onto the San Francisco Giants Wall of Fame.
-On February 6, 2018, the Giants announced their intentions to retire his number 25 jersey, which happened on August 11, 2018 at 5:57 PM PDT.
+On February 6, 2018, the Giants announced their intentions to retire his number 25 jersey, which happened on August 11, 2018, during a pregame ceremony at 5:57 PM PDT before the Giants played his former team, the Pittsburgh Pirates.
 On November 28, 2019, Bonds was inducted into the California Sports Hall of Fame.